pandemicsyn/statsdlog/README.md

  - ``cd statsdlog``
  - ``python setup.py install``

-via pip (Sample configs get dropped in usr/share/doc/statsdlog):

- - ``pip install statsdlog``

 etc/statsdlog/statsdlog.init is available as a simple init script.
 You may need to update it to point to /usr/local/bin/ if installing via pip or setup.py.

+via pip:

+ - ``pip install statsdlog``

 ### Building packages ###